William Preston Phelps: Later years

 After spending a majority of his 30s traveling and painting around Europe and the U.S., Phelps finally settled down in 1890 when he re-acquired his old family farm near Chesham, New Hampshire.
 He remained in the area painting many exterior New England landscapes.
 Here is when he perfected the "plain air" style.
 Even in winter, Phelps continued to paint outdoors by building an elaborate shelter studio, that could be transported by a horse-drawn sled, and had its own oil burning stove for heat.

 His daughter Ina Kittredge Phelps became an artist in her own right, who married Robert Peter Hayward on March 21, 1893.
 Ina and Robert settled down the road in Keene, where they raised their five children, including the famous inventor, architect, and artist Roger Hayward.

 In 1901, tragedy struck, when his son Edward, now 27, an artist and lecturer himself, was traveling in Waco, Texas, and rescued a child from the tracks of an oncoming train.
 He saved the child, but was struck dead by the train.
 Phelps' wife Anna died just six months later.
 Phelps began to drink heavily, and in 1906 he remarried but divorced in 1909.
-By his late 60s, William started to fade with the sadness of his wife Anna and son Edward passing away, and his finances weakened.
+By his late 60s, William started to fade with the sadness of his wife Anna and son Edward dying, and his finances weakened.
 In 1914, he began to borrow money from a Lowell financing firm, and quickly got into debt.
 After Phelps pulled a gun on his friend and neighbor in the winter of 1917, the authorities were notified.
 The police came and escorted the aging artist away, and was labeled an "invalid" by the asylum in Concord, New Hampshire.
 On August 2, 1917 all his possessions were auctioned off, all around the same time his grandson Roger was graduating from Keene High School and heading off to MIT.
 On January 6, 1923, at the age of 75, William died in the same community he was born.
 He was laid to rest in Edson Cemetery in Lowell, Massachusetts.

 Today, many of Phelps' papers, work orders, and art are archived at the Smithsonian.